Pumpkin Spice Donuts

 So after I made these delicious Lemon Poppyseed donuts, and these Double Chocolate Donuts - a Facebook friend brought up the idea of Pumpkin Spice, and I knew it had to happen - and thankfully, these turned out great!!

 Ready to give these babies a go?
 You will need a donut pan like this one for this recipe.
-If you do not have one, you could try using a muffin tin (I have not actually tried it).
+If you do not have one, you could use a mini muffin tin and make frosted muffins instead.

 Preset your oven temperature to 350 degrees.